-A Live Drive-In Theater Screening of Independent Films that are less than 30 minutes in length of all genres.
+A live screening of international independent short films, series episodes, screenplays and teleplays of all genres.
 Oregon is known for being a fun and laid back state in the Pacific Northwest with yummy food and lots to do.
 Whether it’s the nature experience, the arts or the wonderful wine, craft beer and food options, if you haven’t visited at least once, perhaps it’s time you came out here!
 The Oregon Short Film Festival is a seasonal event (Winter, Summer and Fall) on the Film Festival Circuit for filmmakers and screenwriters of all genres to showcase their creative works in the Pacific Northwest.
 This event was founded by author and retired filmmaker Mikel Fair who worked on location in the Film and Television industry from 1999-2015.
 Our mission is to screen several programs of international independent short films in a "back to back" format in HD 1080p.